SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 - Downward traction on the fetal head

-Postpartum Side Effects of Shoulder Dystocia?
+What Are the Postpartum Side Effects of Shoulder Dystocia?

-Most moms and babies fully recover from shoulder dystocia, but here are the most common problems they may face after this type of birth trauma:
+Most moms and babies fully recover from shoulder dystocia, but here are the most common problems they may face after this type of birth trauma.

 Shoulder Dystocia Complications for Baby